 Investments in equity instruments that are not held for trading are eligible for an irrevocable election at inception to be measured at FVOCI.
 Subsequent movements in fair value are recognised in other comprehensive income and are never reclassified to profit or loss.
 Dividends from these investments continue to be recorded as other income within the profit or loss unless the dividend clearly represents return of capital.
-This category includes unlisted equity securities - CUSCAL Ltd and TAS Pty Ltd - that were previously classified as 'available for sale' (AFS) under AASB 139.
+This category includes unlisted equity securities - CUSCAL Ltd and TAS Pty Ltd.